-We are blessed to have some very talented people amongst us.
+We are blessed to have some very talented people among us.

 Here is a selection from our poets.

 Remind them I'm with You, and

 Can You explain that You came for me

 Lord, if you could tell them,

 I don't want them to cry.

 And if they believe in You